The Dambuilders: Other projects

 Derby later assembled Gramercy Arms, a "revolving collective of musicians and artists".
 Both Wasser and March have contributed, with Wasser appearing on both of their albums, including a vocal duet with Lloyd Cole on the band's "Beautiful Disguise" single and video.
 The band has also featured Cole, Sean Eden (Luna), Rainy Orteca (Dead Air, Joan as Police Woman, Lloyd Cole), Hilken Mancini (The Count Me Outs, Fuzzy, Colburn-Mancini) and Sandy Smallens (Too Much Joy), as well as guest performances by Doug Gillard (Guided By Voices), Matthew Caws (Nada Surf), Renee LoBue (Elk City) and Chris Brokaw (Come, Codeine).
 They are scheduled to release their fourth album in early 2024.
 Derby's other output includes two releases under the "Brilliantine" name, as well as two solo albums: Even Further Behind (2003) and Dave Derby and the Norfolk Downs (2007).

 Wasser began performing under the name Joan as Police Woman, releasing her first self-titled solo EP in June 2005.
 She released a full-length album, entitled Real Life, in June 2006, followed by To Survive (2008), Cover (2009), The Deep Field (2011), The Classic (2014), Let It Be You (2016), with Benjamin Lazar Davis, Damned Devotion (2018), Joanthology (2019), Cover Two (2020) and The Solution Is Restless (2021), with Tony Allen and Dave Okumu.

 March was also a member of Guided by Voices for several years and continues to do session work and tour with various artists.
 In 2005, he formed Hot One with his old friend Nathan Larson of Shudder to Think, releasing one self-titled album in 2006.

 Masunaga now runs Modulus Studios, a mastering and DVD authoring studio, in Boston.

+Future Plans: Reunions, Documentary & Upcoming Shows

+In addition to the Dambuilders reunion at Drom Fest, original members of the "Young Person's Guide" era Dambuilders performed with Dave Derby and friends at NYC Berlin in November of 2025 to perform their 1989 debut album in its entirety for the first time ever.
+Consisting of original members, Tryan George, Daniel Glass, and Deb Fox, the band was joined by longtime musical collaborators Sandy Smallens, Carl Baggaley, Mike Potenza, and Alex Emanuel.

+The performance was recorded as part of an upcoming documentary on the band's early years, tentatively titled "I Used to Be Different," directed by Bruno Corbo and Zeke Bowman.